Crotalus viridis nuntius: Description

-Smaller than other subspecies of C. viridis, this subspecies generally does not generally grow much beyond two feet in length.
-They are typically pink, to gray, to orange-brown in color, reflecting the color of the soil and rocks of their natural range for camouflage, with darker brown blotching down the back.
+Smaller than other subspecies of C. viridis, this subspecies generally does not generally grow much beyond 2 ft in length.
+They are typically pink, to gray to orange-brown in color, reflecting the color of the soil and rocks of their natural range for camouflage, with darker brown blotching down the back.

-The scalation consists of 21-27 (usually 25) midbody dorsal scales, 169-184 ventral scales in females and 162-178 in males, 14-22 subcaudal scales in females and 21-28 in males.
+The scalation consists of 21-27 (usually 25) midbody dorsal scales, 169-184 ventral scales in females and 162-178 in males, and 14-22 subcaudal scales in females and 21-28 in males.
 The color pattern includes 33-53 dorsal body blotches.
-According to Douglas et al. (2002), it is not possible to reliably distinguish C. v. nuntius from C. v. viridis.
+Distinguishing C. v. nuntius from C. v. viridis cannot be done reliably.

-Like other rattlesnakes, they have eyes with vertical pupils, and their tail has a rattle on it.
-The rattle is composed of keratin.
+Like other rattlesnakes, their eyes have vertical pupils and their tails have rattles, composed of keratin.
 Each time the snake sheds its skin, a new segment is added to the rattle, but the rattle is fragile and may break off, and the frequency of shedding can vary, so the snake's age cannot be determined by its length or number of segments.